guptashivani613/HackerNews/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.

+## Approach

+1) Used angular material for the crisp UI
+2) Used Highcharts for the better graph representation and the updation feature
+3) Local Storage to make the app persistence
+4) graph and data updation on hide and data upgrade
+5) maintain the length with the data hide
+6) Delete functionality to be implemented at the backend right now we delete the element of a particular page while rest remains the same to reduce the unnecessary overload.
+Right now it shows table is empty and allows you to move further Refresh functionality maintains the current state that has been modified by the user

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.